 Can a Tenant file a Response to a Writ of Possession in Broward County, Florida?
 When the Sherriff in Broward County posts a Writ, they have 24 hours to vacate.

 At this stage of the Eviction, the Tenant has very few rights.
-It does not mean that they are prohibited from filing a response with the Court.
-The response filed by the Tenant when they receive a Writ of Possession is generally known as a Motion to Stay the Writ of Possession.
+It does not mean that they are prohibited from defending themselves.
+They have the right to file a response known as a Motion to Stay the Writ of Possession.

-- The Landlord filed the Eviction although the Tenant was current with their rent and can show the Court proof of payment.
+- The Eviction was filed although they were current with their rent.
+In addition, they can show the Court proof of payment.

-If the Judge grants your Motion to Stay the Writ of Possession they will likely set your Motion for an evidentiary hearing and allow you to present your evidence to the Court.
-If you are a Tenant in the State of Florida and recently were served with a Writ of Possession, contact the Law Office of Brian P. Kowal, PA today at (954) 990-7552.
+In sum, a Tenant has the right file a response to a Writ of Possession in Broward County, Florida.
+If they file a Motion to Stay and the Court grants it, it will be set for an evidentiary hearing.
+As a result, you can present your evidence to the Court.
+Therefore, if you are a Tenant and have been served with a Writ, contact the Law Office of Brian P. Kowal, PA today at (954) 990-7552.